AdaCore/gnatstudio/docs/users_guide/extending.rst

   for menus where you cannot easily modify the associated filter, you can use shell and Python commands to hide the menu entry.
-To do this, you need to find the name of the menu, which can be done by consulting the list returned by :file:`GPS.Contextual.list()`.
+To do this, you need to find the name of the menu, which can be done by consulting the list returned by :func:`GPS.Contextual.list()`.
 This name is also the value of the :file:`<title>` tag for contextual menus you've created.
 Using this name, you can disable the contextual menu by executing::